Your Food, Simplified — movewell.

 Look at calories, protein, carbs and fat

 These are your four main numbers.
-Calories tell you the total energy.
-Protein, carbs, and fat tell you where those calories are coming from.
-This is what you're logging in MyFitnessPal so just make sure what's on the label matches what you're entering in the app.
+This is what you're logging in MyFitnessPal so make sure what's on the label matches what you're entering.

 🍬